 I am always interesting in working with motivated students on challenging research problems.
 Please read this post before reaching out to me.
 I first list some general advice applicable to all students, and then list advice for specific classes of students.

 For all students

 When contacting me, please include a CV listing your educational qualifications, prior research experience (if any), links to any code you have written, and a list of software you are familiar with; see here for a list of software we use in our research.

 Including just a CV in the email is not enough; I tend to ignore generic emails from students asking to work with me.
 Go through my research projects and publications, and include a description of how your interests and background align with my research.
-You can also try building and running the open-source tools developed by group that are available on GitHub.
+You can also try building and running the open-source tools developed by my group that are available on GitHub.

 For undergraduate students at UC Davis

 Consider taking ECS 140A: Programming Languages with me.
 Sophomore year is the ideal time to start an undergraduate research project; often that is too early for some students to take ECS 140A due to the prerequisites for the course.
 The following upper-division courses are also closely related to the research I do:

 - ECS 120: Theory of Computation

 - ECS 171: Machine Learning